ictinnovations/ictfax/INSTALL.md

 6.1: Sending First FAX
 ----------------------
 1. Login as admin
-2. Add gateway / trunk for outgoing fax at "ICTPBX System" => "Provider Trunks"
+2. Add gateway / trunk for outgoing fax at "ICTCore System" => "Provider Trunks"
-3. Currently, in ICTFAX2.0 only one gateway/trunk will be used for calling.
-  So routing is not supported in new version of ICTFAX.
+3. Currently, in ICTFAX3.0 only one gateway/trunk will be used for calling.
+Currently routing is not supported.
-4. Update rate list for "FAX" rate plan at "ICTPBX System" => "Rates".
-5. Register (Sign up) a new user by registering from http://DOMAIN.COM/ictfax/?q=user/register.
+4. Register (Sign up) a new user by registering from http://DOMAIN.COM/ictfax/?q=user/register.
 Directly adding user from admin=>people is not supported.
 Once user is registered, it is blocked by default.
 Login in as admin and Activate it from admin=>People.
 (Sign up process can be changed from admin => configuration => Account settings.
-6. Create VoIP account for newly created user at "ICTPBX System" => "Account Management".
-This will also enable the user and sets some default package.
+5. Create VoIP account for newly created user at "ICTPBX System" => "Account Management".
+This will also enable the user.
-7. Add some balance in newly created VoIP account via "AstBill Admin" => "Payments" => "Create New Payments"
-8. Logout
+6. Logout
-9. Login as newly created user
+7. Login as newly created user
-10. Send new fax via "FAX Account" => "Fax Outbox" => ""Create New FAX" or via email2fax
+8. Send new fax via "FAX Account" => "Fax Outbox" => ""Create New FAX" or via email2fax
-11. From user registration email address send an email with following values
+9. From user registration email address send an email with following values

 * To: faxnumber@FAX_DOMAIN.COM
 * Subject: Anything